teq-niq/pingfed-automation/AuthCodeSample.md

  - Could not find another similar tomcat based demo except - https://github.com/boylesoftware/tomcat-oidcauth.
 Unlike this project we are not using HttpSessions in our demo.
  - Similar implementations should be possible for application containers other than tomcat using same logic.
 Could even implement same approach in spring if needed.
  - Note: In java spring world it is generally recommended to use spring security for implementing the Authorization code flow.
 Lots of articles exist on that topic.

+## Screenshots:
+See in  [Setup Steps](Setup.md) for the sample application screen shots at the end of the setup steps.